 - Visiting Bob: Poems Inspired by the Life and Work of Bob Dylan (New Rivers Press, 2018), which also includes contributions from Robert Bly, Charles Bukowski, Lawrence Ferlinghetti, Allen Ginsberg, Eileen Myles, and Patti Smith;

 - A Galaxy of Starfish: An Anthology of Modern Surrealism (Salò Press, 2016).

-He wrote the texts for three song cycles by Frank Ezra Levy, whose work is released on Naxos American Classics.
+He wrote the texts for three song cycles by the late Frank Ezra Levy, whose work is released on Naxos American Classics.